 The layer 2 broadcast address is made of 48 one bits, it's a special case of multicast address that represents all nodes in a layer 2 network.
-Thus when a frame destination address is FF:FF:FF:FF:FF:FF all nodes will receive a copy of it.
+Thus, when a frame destination address is FF:FF:FF:FF:FF:FF all nodes within that Ethernet network will receive a copy of it.